-The Howrah Bridge is spectacular, and everything beyond that opinion is open for debate.
-While in Kolkata, I read this was the longest cantilever bridge in the world (not true) yet now as I am typing my research reveals it actually (may be) the busiest.
+The Howrah Bridge is spectacular.
+At the time, I read this was the longest cantilever bridge in the world; although this fact is open for debate my research reveals it may be the busiest.
 One reference states it was completed in 1874 and another suggests 1943.
-Even the names can’t be fully agreed on: I like the common name Howrah Bridge while others prefer to call it Rabindra Setu.
-Finally, I logged on Wikipedia to get answers.
+Even the names can’t be fully agreed on.
+I like the common name Howrah Bridge while others prefer to call it Rabindra Setu.
 One thing for sure, no trip to Kolkata is complete with a trip across.

 …the strict species pecking order: pedestrians are on the bottom and run out of the way of everything, bicycles make way for cycle-rickshaws, which give way to auto-rickshaws, which stop for cars, which are subservient to trucks.
 Buses stop for one thing and one thing only.
 Not customers -- they jump on while the buses are still moving.
 The only thing that can stop a bus is the king of the road, the lord of the jungle and the top dog.

 Eighty-two percent of Indians are Hindus.
 Hindus revere cows, probably because one of their favorite gods, Krishna, is a cowherd, and Shiva -- the Lord of Destruction -- has a bull called Nandi.